wobsoriano/elysia-autoroutes/README.md

 File system routes for [Elysia.js](https://elysiajs.com/).
 Inspired by Next.js file system routing.

 Note: Before using this, it's essential to be aware that route files do not offer type-safe context.
+See [#77](https://github.com/elysiajs/elysia/issues/77#issuecomment-1657129158).

 ## Install